 With how easy it is to spread germs from person to person, avoiding crowds seems to be on most people’s minds today, and theme parks are one of the easiest places to find yourself surrounded by thousands of people, who could potentially pass their germs between each other.

-You might already be returning to work and if we are lucky, life will go on in this “new normal” for a while, which also means potentially taking vacations to places like Orlando and visiting the theme parks.
+You might already be back at work, and life will go on in this “new normal” for a while, which also means potentially taking vacations to places like Orlando and visiting the theme parks.

 Let’s take a look at what Disney is going to do to keep guests safe and how they are preparing for that already.